maicongunner/profile-ui-panda-radix/README.md

 ### Challenge

-After reading the documentation about Radix UI and Panda CSS, I developed this layout simulating a profile editing screen:
+After reading the documentation about Radix UI and Panda CSS, I developed this layout simulating a profile editing screen.
+An example of this layout has been provided on production ([Profile UI](https://profile-ui-panda-radix.vercel.app/)):

 ![](public/profile.png)